futres/fovt/README.md

 New term requests can be made by creating an issue.

 Please provide:
-1. anatomical feature
+1. anatomical feature (e.g., bone)
-2. anatomical points and/or anatomical axis
+2. anatomical points and/or anatomical axis (e.g., humerus caput to ventral trochlea or lateral side)
-3. measurement (e.g., width, length, etc.)
+3. measurement (e.g., length, diameter, circumference) and direction (e.g., medial-lateral, dorsal-ventral)
 4. reference for measurement
+5. any synonyms

+### Term Naming Conventions

+* avoid minimum and maximum lengths, unless both are used (e.g., minimum palatine length and minimum palatine length) <i>and</i> there are no definitive points
+* side-bone-measurement (e.g., left occipital length)
+* bone-anatomical position-measurement (e.g., humerus lateral length)
+* only use length and axis; avoid "breadth", "depth", and "width" (e.g., humerus length ML)

 ## Versions